3-200-71: Eagle Incidental Take (General Permit)

 Wind Energy Projects

-• At least 2 miles from a golden eagle nest and at least 660 feet from a bald eagle nest; and
+• All turbines are at least 2 miles from a golden eagle nest and at least 660 feet from a bald eagle nest.

-• Located in areas characterized by seasonal relative abundance values that are less than the relative abundance values for the date range for each species in Tables 1 and 2:
+• All turbines are in areas characterized by seasonal relative abundance values that are less than the relative abundance values for the date range for each species.
+The annual relative abundance value thresholds for eagles are defined in the table below:

 Table 1